pocoproject/poco/MongoDB/samples/ReplicaSet/README.md

 - **Real-time Topology Display**: Shows current replica set status, server roles, and round-trip times
 - **Statistics Tracking**: Monitors success rates for read and write operations
 - **Deployment Verification**: Quickly verify replica set is functioning correctly
-- **Automatic Failover Testing**: Continues working even during primary elections
+- **Failover Testing**: Continues working across primary elections; a request is re-sent only when that is safe

 ### Usage